The Origin of Thanksgiving

 Early History of Thanksgiving

-Days of thanksgiving in early America
+Days of Thanksgiving in Early America

 Before the Pilgrims celebrated their first Thanksgiving in 1621, Thanksgiving was already a well-established tradition in various parts of the world.
 These days were set aside to give thanks to God for blessings such as bountiful harvests, safe journeys, and military victories, and in what is now the United States, documented Thanksgiving services date back to the 16th century, conducted by Spanish explorers and French settlers.